Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Jorge was excitedly talking about the hybrid’s potential, how the structural plant’s new ability to create food and other useful substances was ideal for the developed world’s market.
-I still felt a little claustrophobic inside the dark greenery that had grown up around the lattice work, except for the two open window holes yet to be filled with manufactured windows.
+I felt a little claustrophobic inside the dark greenery that had grown up around the lattice work.
+The plant entirely surrounded me except for the two open window holes yet to be filled with manufactured windows.
 He saw me looking at them and said, “Oh, don’t worry, we have solar tubes and solar powered lights so we’ll have plenty of light whenever we need it.”
+He smiled.
+"In fact, we need it so the plants can grow on the interior of the home."

 He escorted me into the single bathroom in the house.
 The hybrid wicker-like species formed the walls, while leaf-free runners formed a bamboo-like floor.
 Pipes had been run into the bathroom to provide running water to the standard sink, shower and toilet.
 “I don’t see drainage pipes.”